-ACPM programs and initiatives address a wide range of important disease prevention, public health and population health issues.
-Working in collaboration with partner organizations, including the Centers for Disease Control and Prevention, these initiatives focus on improving the health of individuals, communities, and defined populations.
-We also publish position statements on critical preventive medicine issues to exert a positive influence on policy, practice, and research.
+The American College of Preventive Medicine (ACPM) advocates for a wide range of issues, from disease prevention and public health, to population health initiatives and programming.
+Working in collaboration with partner organizations, including the Centers for Disease Control and Prevention (CDC), our initiatives focus on improving the health of individuals, families, communities, and defined populations of all kinds.
+We also publish practice position statements on critical preventive medicine issues to provide a positive influence on prevention practice and research.

-ACPM believes lifestyle medicine is a core competency of preventive medicine and supports the continued exploration of the scientific basis, best practices, and need for education in lifestyle medicine.
-ACPM and other key stakeholders are playing an important role in ensuring lifestyle medicine practices and programs are based on proven and effective methods of preventing and controlling disease.
+Lifestyle medicine is a core competency of preventive medicine and ACPM supports the continued exploration of the scientific basis, evidence base, best practices, and training in the field.
+We collaborate with many other key stakeholders to play an important role in ensuring lifestyle medicine practices and programs are based on proven and effective methods of preventing and controlling disease.

 ACPM is the chair of the National Violence Prevention Network, a broad-based coalition of local, state, and national organizations dedicated to violent death prevention by advocating for the full implementation of the National Violent Death Reporting System (NVDRS) in the United States.

 Want to support our growing list of preventive medicine initiatives?
 The best way to get involved is by becoming an ACPM member

 .
 We are also able to add to each of our initiative categories through the generous support of donations

 To become involved in any combination of our initiatives or for more information, feel free to contact us at email@example.com